theplant/qor_test/README.md

 ## Usage

-  First write a configuration file like below:
+  QorTest require a configuration file to know those dependencies and rubies need to be tested, For example:

     # config/qor/test.rb
     env '2.0' do